spencercolaco/Fusion-JS-Game/README.md

 ## Tech

-Built with HTML, CSS, and JavaScript.
+Built with HTML5 <canvas>, CSS3, and JavaScript.

 ### User Persona 1